lipi-lapsiwala/wnc-mess-terraform/README.md

     - if this needs to be configured globally, --global flat would be used in the command above.
     - But that will work only with one github account
   - connected local folder wnc-mess-terraform to remote repo wnc-mess-terraform
+    - have to copy the config file from windows to wsl .ssh folder.
+    - set remote origin using ssh link not http link `git remote add origin git@github.com-lipi:lipi-lapsiwala/wnc-mess-terraform.git` # here github.com-lipi is the host name in configuration file for the ssh key associated with the corresponding github account.
+    - verify connection to the correct github account `ssh -T git@github.com-wnc`
+    - might have to create a main branch if it does not exist in local and if remote is using it.
+    - `git push --set-upstream origin main`
+    - `git pull`
+    - push the changes
 2. Latest VSCode version was installed from microsoft store.
 3. Install wsl via microsoft store
 4. Install Install the WSL 2 kernel update manually